JappeOS/JappeOS/README.md

 # JappeOS
-The main repo for JappeOS, contains all the releases.
+The main repo for JappeOS, contains all the releases, conventions and policies.